 On the other hand, some students intentionally copy the works of others and offer a myriad of reasons why.
 Keenan and Jemmeson (2006) note a number of these justifications: “I couldn’t keep up with the work.
 The lecturer doesn’t care, why should I?
 Everyone expects to see me succeed.
 Paraphrasing would be disrespectful.
 I got desperate at the last moment” (p.1 ).

 Cultural Influences on Plagiarism

-a Western concept; students from other countries may not be familiar
+These problems also can be compounded by an international student’s cultural influences.
+Few understand that plagiarism is mostly a Western concept; students from other countries may not be familiar with this idea.

 Tips for Advisors to Help Students Avoid Plagiarism

 All students, whether intentional or not, are subject to their school’s plagiarism policies.
 As advisors, we can work to curtail the proliferation of plagiarism on our own campuses and help students succeed.
 Here are a few suggestions:

 Plagiarism is a broad, sweeping problem within higher education.
 This, by no means, is a detailed resource report.
 However, I hope that this article will help focus advisor attention on the topic and lead to a better understanding of the cultural issues involved.